aopecho/appdev-chapters/help-us-help-you.md

 ## Write a title that summarizes the specific problem

 - Pretend you've bumped into an instructor in the hallway and have to **summarize your entire question in one sentence**: what details can you include that will help someone identify and solve your problem?
-Include unusual circumstances that make your question different from similar questions that have already been posted.
 - If you're having trouble summarizing the problem, **write the title last** - sometimes writing the rest of the question first can make it easier to describe the problem.

 Examples: